JereKuusela/valheim-infinity_hammer/publish/README.md

 # Changelog

+- v1.30
+  - Removes the setting `repair_taming` as obsolete (better do it with World Edit Commands).

 - v1.29
   - Adds a new setting `Snap points for all objects` (default false).
 	- Improves compatibility with custom locations from Expand World mod.